George-83/endava-web-ui-task/README.md

 ## 👤 Author - Georgi Bordukov, Senior Software QA Engineer
 * LinkedIn profile - https://www.linkedin.com/in/george-bordukov/
-* Created as part of the testing task for Endava, using TypeScript, and Playwright
+* This project was developed as part of a technical assessment for a QA position, using TypeScript, and Playwright